 you need to get your priorities in order.
 When a customer looks at the page, what do you want them to take away most of all?
 A good rule of thumb is to separate elements into three categories: primary, secondary, and tertiary.
 You can probably guess that the most prominent elements should be primary, and then going downwards from there.

 Perhaps the most obvious type of Visual Hierarchy involves size.
 Simply put, large equals important.
 We’re drawn to the biggest thing we see, and automatically think of it as the most important thing.
 Having this in mind, consider what kind of content is on your landing page, for instance.
 Your headline shouldn’t just be the biggest text on screen, it should be the largest element there, period.
 It’ll serve as a way of grabbing users’ attention, and making sure that they understand your core message right away.
+Forbes also suggested some tips for grabbing the attention of your website visitors; more particularly, the company focused on providing suggestions to create eye-catching headlines.
 On the other hand, secondary items are scannable, but still visually distinct.
 And tertiary elements should be small, but not so small that they’re illegible.

 We’ve talked about color theory before, and how to select the best colors for your site.
 Remember that even the most monotonous websites have at least two major colors in their palette.
 To find a color palette that really accentuates the most important parts of your visual hierarchy, we again recommend Paletton.
 It’s the easiest to use tool we’ve found, and gives you a good idea of what your colors of choice will look like on a page.